Do you find difficulty in choosing the right keyword for your post?

 It should be implemented when you have a good list of keywords which I showed you above.
-Sometimes, you may find difficulty in searching those keywords that satisfies all the below steps.
+Now if you follow the below steps, you may get keywords which will either fulfill the criteria or not.

-If you don’t find anyone, then you can choose those keywords that closely fulfill the below criteria.
+If you don’t find any keyword which passes the below steps, then you can choose those keywords that closely fulfill the below criteria.
 Ok, so, let’s see what all the hard work you need to do:

 Yes, whatever keyword you have chosen, make sure to check out who all are your top competitors.
 You can find them by checking the first search result page of Google for that keyword.
 Following are the top 10 result for “How to gain weight”.

 Next, install the Moz bar.
 If you don’t know what it is, it basically shows Page Authority & Domain Authority of each website.